bkoprucu/jekyll4test/_posts/2024-01-20-When-Not-To-Use-Virtual-Threads.md

 {%- include image.html url="/assets/images/posts/2024-01-When-Not-To-Use-Virtual-Threads/vt_scheduling2.png" description="Scheduling of virtual threads" -%}

-Here we see T1 is used as a carrier thread (a platform thread in schedulers pool for executing virtual threads), running virtual threads VT2 and VT3 while waiting for VT1 to get unblocked.
+Here we see T1 is used as a carrier thread (a platform thread in schedulers pool for executing virtual threads), running virtual threads VT2 and VT3, while waiting for VT1 to get unblocked.
 Note the uneven scheduling periods of the threads.

-1. Virtual thread (or task) is taken from the queue, and mounted onto one of the available platform threads of scheduler.
-Here VT1 mounted on T1.
+1. Virtual thread VT1 is taken from the queue, and mounted onto one of the available platform threads (carrier thread) of the scheduler.
+VT1 gets executed, then it is blocked by making an external service call.
-2. VT1 gets executed, then it is blocked by making an external service call.
-It gets unmounted; its stack is saved to the heap and its status is set to 'parked' (blocked) and put in the schedulers queue.
+2. VT1 gets unmounted; its stack is saved to the heap and its status is set to 'parked' (blocked) and put in the schedulers queue.
-3. Scheduler takes virtual thread VT2 from the queue, runs using T1.
+3. Scheduler takes the virtual thread VT2 from the queue, runs using T1.
 After VT2 is finished, it does the same for VT3.
 4. Response from the external service is received, VT1 can be scheduled.
-What actually happens here is that operating system notifies the JVM about I/O resource being ready.
+What actually happens is that operating system notifies the JVM about unblocked I/O resource.
 The message is forwarded to the scheduler, which removes the blocked status of VT1 ('parked' -> 'runnable').
 But VT1 cannot be scheduled right away, because no carrier thread is available at the moment.
 5. When VT3 is finished, carrier thread T1 becomes available.
-Scheduler runs it on T1.
+VT1 gets scheduled to run on T1.

 ### The culprit: Delayed execution with CPU intensive operations

 The scheduler does not have a control over when a virtual thread will be scheduled or how much CPU time it will get.
 Scheduling only occurs when a running virtual thread gets blocked or finished.
 Therefore, the waiting time for the virtual threads in the queue can be long and unpredictable.

-To demonstrate this easily, we will allow JVM to use two CPU cores, with JVM argument `-XX:ActiveProcessorCount=2`.
+To demonstrate this easily, we will allow JVM to use two CPU cores, with JVM argument `XX:ActiveProcessorCount=2`.

-We start two virtual threads and give them CPU heavy tasks, and a third one doing less work:
+We start two virtual threads with CPU heavy operations, and a third one doing less work:

 ```java